robgraves/crapsgame/README.md

 data/images - screenshots for README

+03/26/2024

+Added credits option to mostly credit myself for fun, but throw in a couple of my friends and family for helping with this uncompleted project for testing and whatnot.

 03/25/2024

 Been working on trying to fix music bug in Windows to no avail.
 Been trying